Allow us to let you in on a little secret. Costa Rica is not cheap. OK, maybe it’s not a secret, but it certainly isn’t a widely known truth.

 Tip #3: Take advantage of the free nightly light show.

 This is another Costa Rican specialty that costs absolutely nothing.
 Grab a few beers from the supermarket, head to the nearest beach and enjoy some of the most incredible sunsets you have seen in your life.

-If you are traveling as a couple or with another friend, choose to stay in mid range hotels, eat out 2 times a day, get around by car and take part in lots of activities.
+If you are traveling as a couple or with another friend, choose to stay in mid-range hotels, eat out 2 times a day, get around by car and take part in lots of activities.
 Your daily budget for Costa Rica may look like this:

-Comfortable Travel Style:
+Comfortable Costa Rica Travel Budget:

 or like this: